-- always approve any planned social contact with pupils or parents with senior colleagues, for example when it is part of a reward scheme; - advise senior management of any regular social contact they have with a pupil which could give rise to concern; - refrain from sending personal communication to pupils or parents unless agreed with senior managers; - inform senior management of any relationship with a parent where this extends beyond the usual parent/professional relationship; - inform senior management of any requests or arrangements where parents wish to use their services outside of the workplace e.g. babysitting, tutoring etc.
+- advise senior management of any regular social contact they have with a pupil which could give rise to concern; - advise parents who contact the member of staff directly concerning the school or a child to contact the school direct; - refrain from sending personal communication to pupils or parents unless agreed with senior managers; - ensure that where senior staff have agreed to an exchange of mobile phone numbers, for example for safety purposes on educational visits, the numbers MUST be deleted as soon as possible following the activity for which the agreement was gained; - inform senior management of any relationship with a parent where this extends beyond the usual parent/professional relationship; - ensure that they report to senior staff immediately any unwelcome written or visual communications from pupils, parents or others; - inform senior management of any requests or arrangements where parents wish to use their services outside of the workplace e.g. babysitting, tutoring etc.